fcamara7/GeneidTRAINerDocker/README_geneidTRAINER.md

 In this document we are going to describe the development of a PERL language integration tool (GeneidTrainer.pl), which allows us to combine all the above-mentioned scripts/programs into a single pipeline-like script.
 While the newly developed script was designed to be user-interactive at a few steps along the execution flow the user is not required to have much knowledge of the training process itself.
 The GeneidTrainer.pl script must be run directly from a Unix command line.

-2. DESCRIPTION OF TRAINING SCRIPT (GeneidTRAINer.pl)
+###2.
+DESCRIPTION OF TRAINING SCRIPT (GeneidTRAINer.pl)

-2.1 INPUT OPTIONS
+##2.1 INPUT OPTIONS

-The script has several input options.
+The script has a number of input options.
 The required options are:

-1) the name of the species being trained (i.e. “H.sapiens”);
+#1) the name of the species being trained (i.e. “H.sapiens”);

-2) a GFF-format file (version2,link) containing the coordinates of the gene models to be used in the training process; an example of a GFF file which can be used to test the pipeline can be obtained from ().
+#2) a GFF-format file (version2) containing the coordinates of the gene models to be used in the training process; an example of a GFF file which can be used to test the pipeline can be obtained from (https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2)

-3) a single (multi-)FASTA file with the DNA sequences of the gene models plus a good number of flanking nucleotides; an example of a FASTA file which can be used to test the pipeline can be obtained from ().
+#3) a single (multi-)FASTA file with the DNA sequences of the gene models plus a good number of flanking nucleotides; an example of a FASTA file which can be used to test the pipeline can be obtained from (https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing/M.cingulata.4training.fa).

-4) the name of the statistics file to be built as the the training pipeline is being executed;

 5) an indication of whether a branch site profile has been previously produced (using the motif-finding  program MEME) and should be used in the training process; (ONLY USED FOR SOME SPECIES OF FUNGI WHICH ARE EXPECTED TO POSSESS A CONSERVED BRANCH POINT)